Download the CURE Brochure

 - Final Project Presentation - Share what was learned with the school and/or community in a unique presentation, such as a poster or calendar, or a painting, musical piece, poem, or dance

-The Continuing Umbrella of Research Experience (CURE) program is supported through partnerships between UNM, Native American Community Academy, Southwestern Indian Polytechnic Institute, Navajo Technical University, and Santa Fe Indian School.
+The Continuing Umbrella of Research Experience (CURE) program is supported through partnerships between UNM and branch campuses, Native American Community Academy, Southwestern Indian Polytechnic Institute, Navajo Technical University, and Santa Fe Indian School.

 Frequently Asked Questions (FAQ)